trustmark-2005-ltd/TrustMark-Supplier-Integration/README.md

 ## Introduction

-The TrustMark Supplier.IntegrationApi (SIAPI) allows consumers to query Projects and Measures that exist within the TrustMark Retrofit Platform under ECO4 and ECO+ for purposes of verifying data correctness to improve downstream Ofgem processes.
+The TrustMark Supplier.IntegrationApi (SIAPI) allows consumers (Energy Suppliers) to query Projects and Measures that exist within the TrustMark Retrofit Platform under ECO4 and ECO+ for purposes of verifying data correctness to improve downstream Ofgem processes.

 ## API

 ### Access

+A Data Sharing Agremeent will need to be in place before live access can can be provided.
 You will require an `x-api-key` which will be provided by TrustMark during onboarding.

 ### Response Codes